simbathesailor/simbathesailor.dev/src/pages/github-packages/index.md

 The installation should be very similar to how we do it today mostly with frontend projects using `npm install / yarn`

 We were already having teams licence for organization. we were having  all our codebases available on github already.
 Github packages seemed very legit as an option for private package hosting.
-We are anyways getting it with the licence we had.
+We are anyways getting it with the existing licence.

 ---
-In this article, I am going to explain how we can publish and consume Github apckages(private/public) and also what changes needs to be done in dockerfile to get the install working when docker builds are happening.
+In this article, I am going to explain how we can publish and consume Github packages *(private/public)* and also what changes needs to be done in *Dockerfile* to get the installs working for docker builds

 ---